Recent Blog Articles

 These tests take just a few minutes and aren't uncomfortable at all.
 They involve using a tuning fork that sends vibrations into the ear to help assess your hearing loss.

-If the doctor's preliminary testing confirms your suspicion that your hearing is impaired, then you'll be referred for an audiological evaluation, an extensive battery of tests performed by an audiologist.
+If the doctor's preliminary testing confirms your suspicion that your hearing is impaired, then you'll be referred for an audiological evaluation, which is an extensive battery of tests performed by an audiologist.

 The series of hearing tests performed by an audiologist usually takes about 20 to 30 minutes.
 This round of tests is done in a specially constructed, soundproof booth in order to shut out unwanted noise and ensure accurate results.
 You'll listen to sounds through each ear separately while wearing earphones.